Beilong-Tang/Beilong-Tang.github.io/_news/2025_5_dku_certificate.md

 related_posts: false
 ---

-:tada: I am honored to receive the Undergraduate _Graduation with Distinction_ award from DKU.
+:tada: I am honored to receive the Undergraduate _Signature Work with Distinction_ award and _magna cum laude_ award from DKU.